-In July 2010, the Department of Tourism together with South African Tourism (SAT) and the Tourism Business Council of South Africa launched the draft National Tourism Sector Strategy (NTSS).
+In March 2011, the Department of Tourism launched the National Tourism Sector Strategy (NTSS).

 The strategy is a sector-wide plan and includes deliverables for all major role players in the tourism sector.
-Its core objectives are to grow the tourism sector's contribution to GDP, achieve transformation, provide people development and decent jobs and entrench a culture of travel among South Africans.
+Its core objectives are to grow the tourism sector's contribution to gross domestic product (GDP), achieve transformation, provide people development and decent jobs, and entrench a culture of travel among South Africans.